Your Notifications

 • During the procedure, a ventilator will be used to assist with your breathing.

 • To access your heart and install the LVAD, a cut will be made down the length of your chest to split up your sternum.
-The physician may do a thoracotomy, or left side of the chest incision, depending on the situation.
+The physician may do a thoracotomy, or a left side of the chest incision, depending on the situation.

 • After the left ventricular assist device is inserted, the incision will be closed.